awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-resource-policies.md

     --region us-west-2 --policy-in-json file:///temp/policy.json
 ```

-After this resource policy has propagated, Alice can access all AWS Glue resources in Account A; for example:
+After this resource policy has propagated, Alice can access all AWS Glue resources in Account A, as follows\.

 ```
 # Run as user Alice